AFIT-R/afit-r.github.io/analytics/descriptive/pca_basics.md

 permalink: /pca_basics
 ---

 Principal Component Analysis (PCA) involves the process by which principal components are computed, and their role in understanding the data.
-PCA is an unsupervised approach, which means that it is performed on a set of variables $X_1$, $X_2$, ..., $X_p$ with no associated response $Y$.
+PCA is an unsupervised approach, which means that it is performed on a set of variables $$X_1$$, $$X_2$$, ..., $$X_p$$ with no associated response $$Y$$.
 PCA reduces the dimensionality of the data set, allowing most of the variability to be explained using fewer variables.
 PCA is commonly used as one step in a series of analyses.
 You can use PCA to reduce the number of variables and avoid multicollinearity, or when you have too many predictors relative to the number of observations.

 ## tl;dr